playground/ibm-segment/README.md

 # ibm-segment

-Auto fire events by providing a list of events in json format.
+Testing tool for auto firing events by providing a list of events in json format.